FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_file_archiving/t_st_file_archiving_conf.md

     "title": "File archiving global configuration",
     "linkTitle": "File archiving global configuration",
     "weight": "290"
 }The global file archiving configuration provides the inheritable file archiving configuration for users accounts and business units.
-For additional information on the inheritance of the file archiving configuration, refer to <a href="../" class="MCXref xref">File archiving</a>
+For additional information on the inheritance of the file archiving configuration, refer to [File archiving](../)

 To enable and configure the global file archiving configuration: